-- The Education and Inspections Act 2006 (EIA 2006) outlines some legal powers which relate more directly to cyberbullying.
-Head teachers have the power 'to such an extent as is reasonable' to regulate the conduct of pupils when they are off the school site. - The Act also provides a defence for staff in confiscating items such as mobile phones from pupils.
+- Head teachers have the power 'to such an extent as is reasonable' to regulate the conduct of pupils when they are off the school site. - The Act also provides a defense for staff in confiscating items such as mobile phones from pupils.